rozbehk/Animal-In-Need/README.md

 ## Ice Box
-For security, in the next updates, the location of the animals will only be displayed for rescuers, and users can only see the items they have added themselves.
+For security, in the next updates, the location of the animals will only be displayed for rescuers, and users can only see the animal they have added themselves.

 ## LINKS